How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Breaking Down the Costs

-Let’s get into the nitty-gritty of what you’re paying for:
+Let’s dive into the details of what you’re investing in:

 Initial Consultation Fees

-Many attorneys offer free initial consultations, but some charge.
-This can range from $100 to $500.
+Although many attorneys offer free initial consultations, some may charge for them, with fees typically ranging from $100 to $500.

 Document Preparation